What Writhes Within

 Character Backstories and NPCs

-Because a recent attempt to start a campaign ended badly when a player refused to accept this, I’m adding this here:
+Because a recent attempt to start a campaign ended badly when a player refused to accept this, I’m adding this here so it is absolutely clear:

 - Players are welcome to be as creative as they want with their backstories and character development, as long as their creations are able to be fit seamlessly into what is already established in the campaign.

-- As the campaign setting is an evolving homebrew setting, there is a lot of the campaign world that is open to be created as we play.
-That said, there are NPCs and areas which are established.
-If your character background uses any of these NPCs and areas, you are not allowed to simply make up whatever you want involving any campaign established NPCs; your backstory must fit within what is already established.
-Additional new NPCs can be created by players and donated to expand and enhance the campaign.
+- As the campaign setting is an evolving setting with homebrew alterations, there are a lot of things within the campaign world that are open to be created or modified as we play.
+That said, there are NPCs and areas which are definitely established.
+If your character background uses any of these NPCs and/or areas, you are not allowed to simply make up whatever you want involving any campaign established NPCs; your backstory must fit within what is already established, and any additions or changes to existing NPCs or areas must be first aproved of by me.
+However – additional new NPCs can be created by players and “donated” to expand and enhance the campaign, as long as those NPCs also fit within the established setting.

 - Players will each be given a personalized handout of all the pertinent NPCs, locations, and info their characters would have.
 You are welcome to use this info as part of your character’s backstories; but any changes to the NPCs, relationships, or locations must be approved by the DM.
 Players cannot change things about any established major NPCs without DM approval.
 You may not demand the DM tell you only pieces of info about NPCs or locations then let you write whatever you want about them.
 You will be given handouts and time before the first actual gaming session to mesh your character’s backstory into the existing world, and any pushing of the DM to give you partial info so you can make up your own stuff will be refused.
 Harshly.